 "You'll figure it out." came the dry response.

 The first place I walked into hired me on the spot!

 I was not pleased...

 To make matters worse they asked me to start later that same day.

 Everything was happening way too fast!

-They called begging me to come to work that afternoon.
+As I walked in the door to my apartment they called begging me to come to work that afternoon.

 Scarcely two hours later, I reported for work, wondering if I even

 remembered how to give a proper Swedish massage.I was introduced to